zhishutech/tech-blog-en2zh/mysql/12-using-generated-columns-in-mysql-5-7-to-increase-query-performance.md

-# Ê¹ÓÃMySQL 5.7µÄÉú³ÉÁÐÀ´Ìá¸ß²éÑ¯ÐÔÄÜ
+# ä½¿ç”¨MySQL 5.7çš„ç”Ÿæˆåˆ—æ¥æé«˜æŸ¥è¯¢æ€§èƒ½

-Ô­ÎÄ: Using MySQL 5.7 Generated Columns to Increase Query Performance
+åŽŸæ–‡: Using MySQL 5.7 Generated Columns to Increase Query Performance

-×÷Õß: Alexander Rubin
+ä½œè€…: Alexander Rubin

-·­Òë: ÐÇÒ«¶Ó@ÖªÊýÌÃ
+ç¿»è¯‘: æ˜Ÿè€€é˜Ÿ@çŸ¥æ•°å ‚

-ÔÚÕâÆª²©¿ÍÖÐ£¬ÎÒÃÇ½«¿´¿´ÈçºÎÊ¹ÓÃMySQL 5.7µÄÉú³ÉÁÐ£¨»òÐéÄâÁÐ£©À´Ìá¸ß²éÑ¯ÐÔÄÜ¡£
+åœ¨è¿™ç¯‡åšå®¢ä¸­ï¼Œæˆ‘ä»¬å°†çœ‹çœ‹å¦‚ä½•ä½¿ç”¨MySQL 5.7çš„è™šæ‹Ÿåˆ—æ¥æé«˜æŸ¥è¯¢æ€§èƒ½ã€‚
->In this blog post, we¡¯ll look at ways you can use MySQL 5.7 generated columns (or virtual columns) to improve query performance.
+>In this blog post, weâ€™ll look at ways you can use MySQL 5.7 generated columns (or virtual columns) to improve query performance.

-### ËµÃ÷
+### è¯´æ˜Ž
-´óÔ¼Á½ÄêÇ°£¬ÎÒ·¢±íÁËÒ»¸öÔÚMySQL5.7°æ±¾ÉÏ¹ØÓÚÉú³ÉÁÐ£¨ÐéÄâÁÐ£©µÄ²©¿ÍÎÄÕÂ¡£´ÓÄÇÊ±¿ªÊ¼£¬Ëü³ÉÎªMySQL5.7·¢ÐÐ°æµ±ÖÐ£¬ÎÒ×îÏ²»¶µÄÒ»¸ö¹¦ÄÜµã¡£Ô­ÒòºÜ¼òµ¥£ºÔÚÐéÄâÁÐµÄ°ïÖúÏÂ£¬ÎÒÃÇ¿ÉÒÔ´´½¨fine-grained indexes£¬¿ÉÒÔÏÔÖøÌá¸ß²éÑ¯ÐÔÄÜ¡£ÎÒÒª¸æËßÄãÒ»Ð©¼¼ÇÉ£¬¿ÉÒÔÇ±ÔÚµØ½â¾öÄÇÐ©Ê¹ÓÃÁËGROUP BY ºÍ ORDER BY¶øÂýµÄ±¨±í²éÑ¯¡£
+å¤§çº¦ä¸¤å¹´å‰ï¼Œæˆ‘å‘è¡¨äº†ä¸€ä¸ªåœ¨MySQL5.7ç‰ˆæœ¬ä¸Šå…³äºŽè™šæ‹Ÿåˆ—çš„æ–‡ç« ã€‚ä»Žé‚£æ—¶å¼€å§‹ï¼Œå®ƒæˆä¸ºMySQL5.7å‘è¡Œç‰ˆå½“ä¸­ï¼Œæˆ‘æœ€å–œæ¬¢çš„ä¸€ä¸ªåŠŸèƒ½ç‚¹ã€‚åŽŸå› å¾ˆç®€å•ï¼šåœ¨è™šæ‹Ÿåˆ—çš„å¸®åŠ©ä¸‹ï¼Œæˆ‘ä»¬å¯ä»¥åˆ›å»ºé—´æŽ¥ç´¢å¼•ï¼ˆfine-grained indexesï¼‰ï¼Œå¯ä»¥æ˜¾è‘—æé«˜æŸ¥è¯¢æ€§èƒ½ã€‚æˆ‘è¦å‘Šè¯‰ä½ ä¸€äº›æŠ€å·§ï¼Œå¯ä»¥æ½œåœ¨åœ°è§£å†³é‚£äº›ä½¿ç”¨äº†GROUP BY å’Œ ORDER BYè€Œæ…¢çš„æŠ¥è¡¨æŸ¥è¯¢ã€‚
 >About two years ago I published a blog post about Generated (Virtual) Columns in MySQL 5.7.
-Since then, it¡¯s been one of my favorite features in the MySQL 5.7 release.
+Since then, itâ€™s been one of my favorite features in the MySQL 5.7 release.
 The reason is simple: with the help of virtual columns, we can create fine-grained indexes that can significantly increase query performance.
-I¡¯m going to show you some tricks that can potentially fix slow reporting queries with GROUP BY and ORDER BY.
+Iâ€™m going to show you some tricks that can potentially fix slow reporting queries with GROUP BY and ORDER BY.

-### ÎÊÌâ
+### é—®é¢˜
-×î½üÎÒÕýÔÚÐ­ÖúÒ»Î»¿Í»§£¬ËûÕýÕõÔúÓÚÕâ¸ö²éÑ¯ÉÏ£º
+æœ€è¿‘æˆ‘æ­£åœ¨ååŠ©ä¸€ä½å®¢æˆ·ï¼Œä»–æ­£æŒ£æ‰ŽäºŽè¿™ä¸ªæŸ¥è¯¢ä¸Šï¼š
 >Recently I was working with a customer who was struggling with this query:
 ```sql
 SELECT